RHEcosystemAppEng/exhort-javascript-api/README.md

 ##### "Best Efforts Installation"
-Since Python pip packages are very sensitive/picky regarding python version changes( every small range of versions is only tailored for a certain python version), I'm introducing this feature, that tries to install all packages in requirements.txt onto created virtual environment while **disregarding** versions declared for packages in requirements.txt
+Since Python pip packages are very sensitive/picky regarding python version changes( every small range of versions is only tailored for a certain python version), I'm introducing this feature, that tries to install all packages in requirements.txt onto created virtual environment while **disregarding** versions declared for packages in requirements.txt.
-This increasing the chances and the probability a lot that the automatic installation will succeed.
+This increasing the chances and the probability that the automatic installation will succeed.

 ###### Usage
 A New setting is introduced - `EXHORT_PYTHON_INSTALL_BEST_EFFORTS` (as both env variable/key in `options` object)